sintri/CK3-Conflict-Helper/README.md

     Manual Merge Conflict Output By File.txt - Grouped by file name, this is the one I would use to do file-file compare<br>
 15. More or less go through each file, open up the relevant files and do a manual compare and choose who should win.<br>
-    Afterwards save that file under some ridiculous name so it gets loaded last. ie. zzz_mycomppatchoverride.txt Optionally now you can remove the none native file override since that file functionally does nothing useful now.
+    Afterwards save that file under some ridiculous name so it gets loaded last. ie. zzz_mycomppatchoverride.txt Optionally now you can remove the none native file if you've overriden everything in that file.
 17. Repeat until you're done or get bored.

 ## Configuring up WinMerge